TheodosiouTh/server-example/README.md

   1. to learn how to handle file uploading via form data post request
   2. do simple image processing using go
   3. use goroutines and channels to run intensive code on separate thread
 - Create a simple sum endpoint
   &nbsp; Here I wanted:
   1. to learn how to write unit tests (test utils.Sum)
   2. to learn how to write integration tests (test the whole endpoint)
   3. to experiment with recurrsion in golang
 - Create a CI/CD environment
   &nbsp; Here I wanted:
   1. to learn how linting works in go
   2. to learn how to write a worklow file that checks linting, ability to build and that the tests pass
+- Run the app inside a Docker container
+  &nbsp; Here I wanted:
+  1. to learn what is docker
+  2. to learn how docker works
+  3. to learn how to open a container
+  4. to learn the basics of deploying an application inside a container

 ## Want to learn

+- Kubernetes
+  &nbsp; I want to look more into that
 - gRPC (Microservices)
   &nbsp; I want to look more into that